 Step 5: Obtain reviews from experts in your field

-Therefore for this step you should spend time reaching out to obtain short reviews from experts that relate to your online business – the more famous they are, the better the effect (and if you can obtain this in video format it will be even more powerful).
-Here is a good example – a conversion expert building social proof for a landing page website:
+Therefore for this step you should spend time reaching out to obtain short reviews from experts that relate to your online business – the more famous they are, the better the effect.
+If you can obtain this in video format it will be even more powerful.
+Here is a good example – a conversion expert building social proof for a landing page creation tool called Unbounce:

 Step 6: Find logos of your well-known customers

 This one is a nice, simple easy step to follow.
 Showing logos of some of your more well known clients or customers will help give your social proof and conversions a good boost.
 The more famous the logo, the better social proof boost it will give your website.
 So go ahead and spend time reviewing your client logos to find the best.
-Here is a great example of this buzzworthy element in action, along with a great compelling title:
+Here is a great example of this buzzworthy element in action on a homepage with a highly compelling customer usage headline:

-Step 8: Add to key places on homepage & top entry pages
+Step 8: Add most buzzworthy elements to key places on homepage and top entry pages

-For example, add them on your homepage above the page fold (the page area that visitors see first without having to scroll), and on the sidebar of your top performing SEO traffic pages.
-This will give you a good starting point to really boost your conversions before you start testing.
+Some best practices are to add them on your homepage above the page fold (the page area that visitors see first without having to scroll), add them on the sidebar of your top performing SEO traffic pages, and add smaller ones to your website header area.
+This will give you a good starting point to really boost your conversions before you start tweaking and testing, as we will now discuss.

 Step 9: Test variations to find best performing